LiuXuSIA/G2PathSmoothing/README.md

 # G2PathSmoothing
 A paper to TIV.
-The soucecode will be released soon.
+The souce code will be released soon.